malcommac/SwiftDate/README.md

 This library was created by [Daniele Margutti](https://github.com/malcommac) with contribution of [Jeroen Houtzager](https://github.com/Hout).
 Any help is welcome; feel free to post your issue or pull request, in the spirit of open source software.

 # Older Versions
 SwiftDate 1.2 branch last revision is available [here](https://github.com/malcommac/SwiftDate/releases/tag/1.2).
-This version is unsupported.
+This version is not supported anymore.